ifellows/salt/salt_website/src/content/docs/tablet/staff-survey.md

 ## Upload

 Completed surveys are uploaded to the management server automatically when the tablet has an internet connection.
-The upload happens in the background — staff do not need to manually trigger it.
+The upload happens in the background; staff do not need to manually trigger it.

 To check upload status, an administrator can view **Survey Status** in the admin dashboard: